rrrene/credo/README.md

     ┃       lib/phoenix/router/socket.ex:12:12 (Phoenix.Router.Socket.channel)
     ┃

-Now you might want to know more about that particular entry, **just copy the filename+line-no combo into the command**:
+Now you might want to know more about that particular entry, **just copy the filename+line-number combo into the command**:

     $ mix credo lib/phoenix/channel.ex:26